Skip to main content

 What is a bilingual or Welsh interview at Cardiff University School of Medicine?

 Bilingual and Welsh MMIs are essentially the same, in the sense they are conducted as one interview.
 You can switch from Welsh to English, and vice versa in these interviews.
-All interviewers will be happy to conduct the interview in either Welsh or English and you are welcome to switch languages at any time.
+All interviewers will be happy to interview either Welsh or English and you are welcome to switch languages at any time.
 You will not be granted any additional points for speaking Welsh, nor will they be taken away if you switch languages at any time during the MMIs.
 You might wish to conduct one station in Welsh and another in English.
 This will not affect your score in any way.

 All questions in the MMI interviews are available in Welsh so you can complete the whole interview through the medium of Welsh if you choose.